chrisiaut/socialcube_help/en/fundamentals.md

 The user receives XP in their class so the Socialcube server sends a POST request to the webhook you defined (eg ```http://socialcube.testapp.app/webhook.php```) which contains the info which student got how many XP.

 ### [REST API](/actions.html)
 The REST API can be called proactively by your server/scripts.
-The base URL for your requests is:
+The base URL for requests is:

 ### ```https://socialcube.net/api/<ACTION>/<PARAMETERS>```